steven-halla/casino_hell/README.md

 also lets addd a score function that we can display for our ease of use.

 put in game that Janet (quets giver) Is out fetchign the shop keeper and will be back later

+####
+####
+BIG BUG:
+state for our magic spells after being casts are still around, at least for opossum in a can .
+#####

+#####

+Time to collect my thoughts:
+Need the following:
+Test game for bugs in regards to magic
+Test game flow for hardness
+Need everyone dialog change two more times one time after we cure rabies one time after we go to the inn twice need to build out inn dialog need to spend a good week buildign out the hedge maze which is going to probably be hard need to fix collision as its STILL BROKEN need to build out boss area need to build demon boss need to build out cut scenes need to get this done by february and be ready to ship this out no later, thats 28  from now, which is probably 20-24 days of dev time. need to fix black jack its still happening too fast need graphics for opossum in a can need to build out save/load funciton to support quests completed as well as money left of enmeies need to build out game over for player if money drops below 0 need dto build out if player goes below 0 stamina
+#####